HaoLiHaiO/fs-experiences/server/README.md

  mongoose for the models for our posts (models are responsible for creating and reading docs from the underlying MongoDB database)
  - nodemon so that we don't need to reset the server each time

+ ### Important notes
+- import Request and Response types from express, otherwise, they are not recognized